typesense/typesense-website/docs-site/content/guide/personalization.md

 ]
 ```

+You can calculate these popularity scores using any business logic you might have, or using an ML model.

 Now let's say a user in the Hobbyist Plan logs in, in order to show them results personalized to their user group, we would add this `sort_by` parameter to the search query:

 ```